 I believe in the Holy Ghost; the holy catholic church; the communion of saints; the forgiveness of sins; the resurrection of the body; and the life everlasting.
 Amen.

-SPECIAL MUSIC “The Great Divide” Huesmann & Cunningham

-Soloist: Chris Neuman

 PRAYERS OF THE PEOPLE AND THE LORD’S PRAYER

 CONGREGATIONAL RESPONSE

 Hear our prayer, O Lord, Hear our prayer, O Lord